-- 1. Academic Dishonesty Sanction: The appropriate dean will provide a copy of the appeal to the instructor involved.
-After informing the instructor, the dean shall convene and chair a committee of two additional faculty to review the student's appeal and render a decision. - 2.
-Satisfactory Academic Progress Sanction: Students who desire to appeal their academic status must submit an Academic Suspension Appeal with the required documentation to the Chief Academic Officer.
-The Chief Academic Officer will convene a committee of the student's appropriate dean, program director, and advisor to review the student's appeal and render a decision.
-If the student's appeal is accepted, the student will be placed on Academic Probation for the next semester.
-Unusual or mitigating circumstances for which a suspension may be appealed include, but are not limited to, 1) the death of a relative of the student, 2) debilitating injury or illness of the student, 3) other emergency or special circumstances. - 3.
-Grade Appeal: If a student is not satisfied with the final grade awarded for a course, he/she may first appeal to the faculty member awarding the grade.
-If the student is not satisfied with this initial appeal, he/she must write a letter to their dean explaining in detail why the grade is unsatisfactory and provide documentation (such as, but not limited to, copies of the student's work).
+- 1. Academic Dishonesty Sanction Appeal: A student may appeal the finding of academic dishonesty within 30 days of the sanction by filing an Academic Dishonesty Sanction Appeal through the Office of the Registrar.
+The appropriate dean will provide a copy of the appeal to the instructor involved.
+After informing the instructor, the dean shall bring the appeal before the Dean's Council to review the student's appeal and render a decision. - 2.
+Academic Suspension Appeal: Students who have been suspended have the right to appeal if they conclude they have extenuating circumstances that would warrant a reconsideration of the suspension decision.
+Students may submit an appeal to the Academic Standing Committee to appeal their suspension.
+See AC-157 Academic Standing for more information. - 3.
+Grade Appeal: A student may appeal the final grade for a course within 30 days of the posting of final grades.
+First, the student must have a discussion with the faculty member awarding the grade.
+If the student is not satisfied with this initial discussion, he/she may file a Change of Grade Appeal through the Office of the Registrar.
 The dean will provide a copy of the appeal and the supporting documentation to the instructor involved.
-If after receiving the student's letter, the faculty member agrees that the grade should be changed, he/she will notify the Registrar in writing of the change.
+If, after receiving the student's appeal, the faculty member agrees that the grade should be changed, he/she will notify the Registrar in writing of the change.
 If the faculty member maintains that the grade is correct, the dean will submit the appeal to the Deans Council for review and a final decision.
-If a grade change is necessary, their dean will notify the Registrar. - 4.
-Personal Grievance: The appropriate Dean will provide a copy of the grievance to the staff member involved and convene the Academic Committee to review the student's appeal and render a decision.
-The Academic Committee may decide to gather more information from the student and a peer (student) advocate of the student's choice.
+If a grade change is necessary, the Registrar's office will update the student record.